Best Guitar Amp for Pedals? (our top pick)

 For a heavier flavor and more flexibility, the Marshall DSL40CR is our next choice.
 This combo gives you two channels with a tube-driven onboard distortion that can effectively replace your distortion pedal.
 It also has onboard reverb, which isn't up to the same standard we see in the Fender combos, but still nice to have.

+There's also a more advanced back panel with speaker outs, a send/return loop, and even a MIDI input for external control.
 The DSL series is one of our favorite amp lines to recommend, and the DSL40CR is one of the most popular variations from that lineup.

-IDEAL FOR: Fans of heavier playing styles, classic rock, and those wanting an amp with distortion.
+BEST FOR: Fans of heavier playing styles, classic rock, and those wanting an amp with distortion.

 TONE